alphagov/whitehall/docs/javascript.md

     ./helpers/
     ./frontend/views/
+    ./frontend/modules/
     ./frontend/helpers/
     ./admin/views/
+    ./admin/modules/
     ./admin/helpers/

-Views are view-specific scripts and as with the css, their file path and name should exactly mirror the view template or partial it applies to.
+__Views__ are view-specific scripts and as with the css, their file path and name should exactly mirror the view template or partial it applies to.
+The name of the script object should reflect the whole view path (the object in `/admin/editions/index.js` should be called `GOVUK.adminEditionsIndex`).

+__Modules__ are re-useable things.
+An example of a module would be the script for a tabbed content block.
+Modules should not be initialised globaly, and should only be initialised when needed, by the layout / partial which needs it (see script initialisation).
+If a script is only ever going to be used in one place, don't make it a module.

-Helpers are scripts which cannot be associated with any particular view.
-These may be scripts which are loaded everywhere (such as the script which prevents forms from being submited twice), or may be scripts which apply to multiple different not-necessarily-related views.
+__Helpers__ are scripts which are loaded everywhere (such as the script which prevents forms from being submited twice).

 Namespaces should be kept simple and all constructors should be under `GOVUK`.
 The JavaScript layer is thin for whitehall and so (at least at present) there's no need to use deeper namespaces.